mosamircs/LeafletDemo/README.md

 # LeafletDemo
-Demo using the leaflet js library to show a map
+Using Qt to show a map provided by OpenStreetMap and getting it's data from a Python based server to show certain markers.

 # Demo
 ![Demo](demo/demo.gif)